krateoplatformops/git-provider/README.md

 ## Overview

 Git Provider clones git repositories and may apply [Mustache templates](https://mustache.github.io).
 It then pushes the cloned and modified repository to a different location.
+The templating values are retrieved in a configmap referenced in the custom resource.
 It provides automatic reconciliation when changes are retrieved from the original repository.

+Git Provider leverages Krateo [provider-runtime](https://docs.krateo.io/key-concepts/kco/#provider-runtime) a production-grade version of the controller-runtime.

 ## Examples